el10savio/artistInsights/README.md

 ## Prerequisites

-Get the dataset from http://ocelma.net/MusicRecommendationDataset/lastfm-1K.html and add it to the dataset folder.
+Get the dataset from http://ocelma.net/MusicRecommendationDataset/lastfm-1K.html and add to the root as `dataset` folder and unzip.

 ## Getting Started